SWE266-OnlineBankingApp/bankofirvine/README.md

 ```
 View bankofirvine app at: http://localhost:5000

-## 4. Instruction of bankofirvine user
+## 4. Instruction for bankofirvine user

-After connecting to the website, the user will face the homepage first.
-Here, the user can create a new account by clicking the Register text on the left, or login with his account.
+After connecting to the url, the user will see the homepage first.
+Here, the user can create a new account by clicking the Register link on the left, or login with his account.

-After login successfully, the user will be directed to the account page.
+After logging in successfully, the user will be directed to the account page.
 One can deposit or withdraw on the right, and the information will be shown on the left-hand side.

 ## 5. Unit tests

-There are two parts of testing in this application.
+This application was tested in two parts.

 ### Utility testing

-The utilities tested here are the validations we used in validating strings and numbers.
-For testing them, we use the unittest framework in Python.
-And one can execute the python file under the application directory.
+The Unittest framework in Python was used to test helper utility methods.

 For executing this test, one can run the file in python